Salmon are a vital part of Pacific Northwest ecosystems.

-How to use these videos: watch a video, do the activity, and repeat!
+How to use these videos: First, download the Forests and Fins Packet.
+Then, watch a video, do the activity, and repeat!
 We look forward to seeing what you create!
-As you complete the activities, send us an email at email@example.com, and we might share them on social media.
+As you complete the activities, send us an email at firstname.lastname@example.org, and we might share them on social media.

 The stronger and healthier salmon are when they leave their freshwater stream, the better chance they have of returning as spawners.
-This video explains some key elements of a healthy salmon stream and invites you to create a model of a salmon stream using paper.
-Salmon Stream Model activity.
+In this video, we discuss key elements of a healthy salmon stream and invites you to create a model of a salmon stream using paper.

 An important part of a health salmon stream is the plants growing alongside the stream (in the riparian zone).
 Use our plant identification sheets to ID native and non-native invasive plants growing in your neighborhood, and then make a fact sheet!

-At this stage, salmon start venturing out of their nest (redd) to explore their habitat and hunt for bugs.
+At this stage, salmon start venturing out of their redd (their nest) to explore their habitat and hunt for bugs.
 These bugs, called aquatic macroinvertebrates, are an indicator species.
 This means the kind and amount of macroinvertebrates found in a stream tell us something about the quality of the water.
 In this video, we invite you to create your own macroinvertebrate using household items.
-Build a Macroinvertebrate activity.

 Salmon can travel hundreds of miles to get to the ocean.
 Throughout this journey, they rely on cold, clean, clear water — which we can measure!
 Learn how the Greenway Education Program measures the temperature, dissolved oxygen, pH, phosphate, and turbidity.
-Then, using Google Maps to find a stream near your home and follow it to the Puget Sound, looking for potential sources of source and non-point source pollution along the way.
+A common threat to cold, clean, clear water is pollution.
+Use Google Maps to find a stream near your home and follow it to the Puget Sound, looking for potential sources of source and non-point source pollution along the way.